Chapter Two: The Plan

 “Just one year?
 So you’re seventeen?”
 She nodded.
 I was pretty surprised that I hadn’t known that.
 We’d gotten really close in the month we’d been together, but come to think of it, Yali had never talked about her personal life very much.
 “I’d assumed you were a little older, since you live alone…”

 Yali didn’t say anything.

 “Hang on, how do you live alone?
-And on the third layer, too?”
-The third layer of the city didn't have many houses.
-It did have a bunch of temples, the city hall, a police station, the city's one prison – all that Stern stuff.
+And in the third ring, too?”
+The third ring of the city didn’t have many houses.
+It did have a bunch of temples, the city hall, a police station, the city’s one prison – all that Stern stuff.
 “I thought the only people who lived here were, like, retired people –”

 “If we talk about my past,” said Yali calmly, “I’ll get upset.
 And if I get upset, I won’t be able to plan for the future.”